 The ESFRI is represented by its Chair, elected by the ESFRI forum formed by ESFRI delegates.
 The main coordination body of ESFRI´s activities is the Executive Board, consisted of the ESFRI Chair, delegate of the Directorate General of the European Commission for Research and Innovation (DG RTD) and ESFRI delegates, elected to act as Executive Board Members by the ESFRI forum.
 The ESFRI agenda is debated on the ESFRI Plenary meetings.
 The Strategy Working Groups are established to debate specific issues concerning the construction and operations of European research infrastructures in the thematic fields of physical sciences and engineering, energy, environmental sciences, health and food (biological and medical sciences), social sciences and humanities (social and cultural innovation) and e-infrastructures (data, computing and digital research infrastructures).
 The Implementation Group assess the progress in implementation of European research infrastructures projects, while the Monitoring Group focuses on the methodology framework thereof.
 In addition, other working groups are also set up by the ESFRI to address particular issues of European research infrastructures, such as their long-term sustainability or contribution to innovations.
 The Secretariat of the ESFRI is managed by the Directorate General of the European Commission for Research and Innovation (DG RTD).

 Dr Jan Hrušák from the J. Heyrovsky Institute of Physical Chemistry of the Czech Academy of Sciences was elected new ESFRI Chair on the occasion of 65th ESFRI Plenary session.
 He became the first ESFRI Chair coming from Central and Eastern Europe.
 His mandate began on 1st January 2019.
+The entire composition of delegation of the Czech Republic to ESFRI is enclosed.

 The first ESFRI Roadmap was elaborated in 2006, followed by its updates in 2008, 2010, 2016 and 2018.
 The ESFRI Roadmap includes the European research infrastructures with the “ESFRI Project” and “ESFRI Landmark” statuses.
 The “ESFRI Projects” are included due to their scientific excellence and advanced preparatory phase, anticipating the start of their implementation / construction phase within next 10 years.
 The “ESFRI Landmarks” have either completed their implementation / construction phase and entered the user operations or progressed in their implementation / construction phase so that they have a clearly defined timetable for the completion and commissioning.
 The latest 2018 update of the ESFRI Roadmap brings together a total of 55 European research infrastructures, of which 37 fall under the “ESFRI Landmark” and 18 under the “ESFRI Project” statuses.
 Six European research infrastructures projects were included in the ESFRI Roadmap for the first time in 2018.